E-path 1

 Sjuhäradsleden (Hindås – Mullsjö)

-Sjuhäradsleden is divided into 10 sections, starting in Hindås and passing through Bollebygd, Borås, and Ulricehamn before ending in Mullsjö.
-The trail is easy to walk and takes you through diverse landscapes, including forests, farmland, and urban areas.
-There are several pleasant rest areas along the way, as well as some fixed wind shelters where you can spend the night.
+Sjuhäradsleden is divided into 10 stages and begins in Hindås.
+It runs via Bollebygd, Borås and Ulricehamn, before ending in Mullsjö.
+The trail is easy to hike and takes you through varied landscapes, including forests, farmland and urban areas.
+There are several pleasant rest areas along the trail, and a few permanent wind shelters that can be used for overnight stays.

-Please note that there have been reroutes on Sjuhäradsleden that are not yet updated on naturkartan.se or on STF’s trail page for Sjuhäradsleden.
+Please note that some sections of Sjuhäradsleden have been rerouted and these changes are not yet updated on naturkartan.se or on STF’s trail page for Sjuhäradsleden.

 Distance: 140 km

-Trail markers: The trail is well-marked, except for some parts in Borås.
-It uses orange paint and signs with the Sjuhäradsleden logo.
-E1 markers are planned to be installed in 2023.
+Trail marking: The trail is well marked, except for some sections in Borås.
+Orange markers and signs with the Sjuhäradsleden logo.

 Trail maps and books: Naturkartan (opens in new tab)